dedalozzo/www.elephantoncouch.com/_docs/index.md

 <div class="note unreleased">
   <h5>You'll see this by a feature that hasn't been released</h5>
-  <p>Some pieces of this website are for future versions of Jekyll that
-    are not yet released.</p>
+  <p>Some pieces of this website are for future versions of EoC that are not yet released.</p>
 </div>

 If you come across anything along the way that we haven’t covered, or if you